tony467913/meta-asix/README.md

-# Exein Layer for Yocto
+# ASIX Layer for Yocto
-This layer contains kernel recipes to add the ASIX Driver to an image.
+This layer contains kernel recipes to add the ASIX AX88179 Driver to an image.

 > **Note:** `meta-asix` is tested on Yocto Kirkstone.